EiriniVal/thesis/README.md

 #### Converting all the .txt files of all three sub-corpora to .xml
 The following script extracts meta-information from the texts, clears the texts from annotations, applies sentence segmentation and tokenization, and structures the texts in XML format.
+- Important: the input files for this script are not included in this repo due to space limit
 - ./preprocessing/txt_to_xml_converter.py

 ```console